peipeilihfut/AssessSparseIE/README.md

 <DIV style="clear: both;"></DIV>
 <DIV class="conM ">
 <H2>Source codes: Download</H2>
 <P>Our project is implemented by C# and SQL Server.
-Base classifiers used in our approach is from  <A onclick="stc(this, 26)" href="http://www.cs.waikato.ac.nz/ml/weka/downloading.html" target="_new"> Weka-3.8.1.jar</A>.
+Base classifiers used in our approach are from  <A onclick="stc(this, 26)" href="http://www.cs.waikato.ac.nz/ml/weka/downloading.html" target="_new"> Weka-3.8.1.jar</A>.
 Souce codes of this project refer to <A onclick="stc(this, 26)" href="https://github.com/peipeilihfut/AssessSparseIE/blob/master/AssessSparseIEProject.rar"
 target="_new"> Source codes</A>.</P>
 </DIV>
 <P>